- Objective: growth

-- mean-reversion strategy
+- Type: mean-reversion strategy

-- may rebalance daily
+- Rebalancing schedule: daily

 Larry Connors has over 30 years of experience in the financial industry.
 For many years, he has provided data-driven research to investors, hedge funds, and trading firms around the world.
 Larry developed the Time/ Price Scale-In (TPS) strategy together with Cesar Alvarez and published it in his 2009 book High Probability ETF Trading.